 Programme Overview

-A number of plenary sessions, in which Keynote Speakers will address all the delegates, are also scheduled and the congress will close with a lively debate between two experts in the field.
+A number of plenary sessions, in which Keynote Speakers will address all the delegates, are also scheduled.
+Confirmed speakers include the South African Minister of Finance Pravin Gordhan, Deirdre McCloskey, James Robinson and Gareth Austin.

 To see the sessions accepted in the Call for Sessions, please click here.